Flag

 World Bank: Control of Corruption Percentile Rank 83

-Austria faces challenges related to corruption, evidenced by a series of high-profile scandals that have eroded public trust in political institutions.
-While the country has established a legal framework to combat corruption and promote transparency, implementation remains inconsistent, with many recommendations from oversight bodies unaddressed, leading to slow investigations and trials that undermine accountability.
+Austria faces challenges related to corruption, highlighted by a series of high-profile scandals that have eroded public trust in political institutions.
+Despite having a robust legal framework to combat corruption and organized crime, issues such as slow judicial processes and weak lobbying regulations hinder effective governance and transparency.

 Economy